 By its nature then, the above list is not intended to be exhaustive.
 It is, however, a comprehensive starting point for the bewildered bride.
 I hope it allows you to feel confident in how to plan a wedding, and managing the project competently and efficiently – so you can get on with being your intended’s serene sweetheart.

-If you found this post helpful and you’re confident you now know how to plan a wedding from start to finish, please share this wedding timeline with your engaged friends!
+If you found this post helpful and you’re confident you now know how to plan a wedding from start to finish, please share this wedding planning checklist (UK specific) with your engaged friends!